 When is grep not so great?

-is its simplicity.
+The beauty of grep is its simplicity.
 Don’t get too complicated.

 In the examples of the tutorial and how-to, the data is well-structured, and the queries are relatively simple.